equivalent/scrapbook2/security_notes.md

 more info https://github.com/plataformatec/simple_form/issues/1191

+# Session Remains Active After Logout

+make sure you don't use cookie storage but some other better storage like cache store, database store, .. (explained in https://github.com/equivalent/scrapbook2/blob/master/security_notes.md#use-secure-cookies)

 # Authenticated Sessions should not be Transferable (or should they ?)

 solution : "Incorporate Client Identifiers Within Session Data"